Tanycy/EcoExplorer---Environmental-Education-App/README.md

-🌍 EcoExplorer - Environmental Education App
+# 🌍 EcoExplorer – Environmental Education App
-Language Database

-📌 Project Overview
+## 📌 Project Overview
-EcoExplorer is an interactive educational game application designed for children aged 6 to 12.
-Its mission is to promote environmental awareness and sustainability through engaging storytelling and gamified learning.
+EcoExplorer is an interactive educational game designed for children aged 6 to 12.
+The app promotes environmental awareness through fun, engaging, and gamified learning experiences.

-The app addresses the lack of environmental knowledge among young children by providing a fun platform to learn about recycling, ecosystems, climate change, and conservation.
-It features interactive comics, quizzes, and a reward system to keep users engaged.
+It helps children learn about recycling, ecosystems, climate change, and conservation using storytelling, quizzes, and rewards.

+---

+## 🎯 Features
+- Interactive comics for storytelling
+- Quizzes and mini challenges
+- Reward system with points and achievements
+- Educational topics on sustainability

+---

+## 🛠️ Technologies Used
+- VB.NET (Application Development)
+- Microsoft Access (.accdb) Database

+---

-📂 Project Structure
+## 📂 Project Structure
+EcoExplorer/
 ├── EcoExplorer/        # Main Application Source Code (VB.NET)
-├── ECOEXPLORER.accdb        # Microsoft Access Database file
+├── ECOEXPLORER.accdb  # Database file
-├── Documentation/           # Project Report & Flowcharts
+├── Documentation/     # Project report and flowcharts
-├── Assets/                  # Images, Icons, and Comic Assets └── README.md                # Project Documentation
+├── Assets/            # Images and icons
+└── README.md

+---

+## 🚀 How to Run
+1. Download or clone this repository
+2. Open the project in Visual Studio
+3. Make sure the database file is connected
+4. Run the application

+---

+## 🔮 Future Improvements
+- Mobile app version
+- Cloud database integration
+- Multi-language support
+- AI-based recommendations

+---

+## 👩‍💻 Author
+Tan Yency
+Bachelor of Information Technology (Hons)